/ astro-integrations / How to Use Vercel with Astro: Complete Guide

 Basic Usage

 With the adapter in place, you can mix static and dynamic pages.
-Static pages get pre-rendered at build time, and server-rendered pages run as Vercel Serverless Functions.
+Static pages get pre-rendered at build time (the default), and on-demand pages run as Vercel Functions.

 ---